 Located in the very heart of Dublin, on Exchequer Street, Fallon & Byrne is one of the most popular Dublin wedding venues.
 It’s an iconic spot for city foodies – there’s a supermarket on the ground floor with high quality artisan foods, and a cellar wine bar in the basement.
 The first floor is a restaurant, and the Ballroom is on the second floor – a popular space for weddings, ceremonies, and events.
 The large windows let in plenty of light and overlook the historic George’s Arcade.
 With its focus on great food and wine, you can have a truly sumptuous wedding party.

-Fallon and Byrne hosts both ceremonies and wedding dinners in the ballroom, starting from 50 guests midweek and 80 on weekends.
+Fallon and Byrne hosts both ceremonies and wedding dinners in the ballroom, starting from 50 guests midweek and 80 on weekends, with its maximum at 120 guests.
 For the drinks reception you’ll need to book a space in one of the city centre pubs – the Stag’s Head is a popular choice and it’s just around the corner.
 During this time Fallon and Byrne can change the layout of the room to serve dinner.

 There are no set packages, as they like to tailor everything to each individual couple.
 Most couples go for a sit-down meal but there’s also a banquet option with pod tables and a banquet menu where guests are free to walk around and mingle.
 There’s also a sumptuous wedding desert table option that you really can’t miss!
 Food and wine is at the heart of everything they do at Fallon and Byrne.

 The open space Ballroom with its white walls is the perfect canvas for personalizing your wedding day.
 You can keep it simple and elegant or add colour for a festival theme.
 And there are amazing photo opportunities of Dublin city right on the doorstep.